TO OUR TRAVELOGUES

 We ran out for a late lunch of Margherita pizza with a side of cooked fresh green beans and a tomato and lettuce salad.
 All the vegetables tasted like they were fresh from the garden.
 This Trattoria Da Peo at Via XX Settembre 32, is primarily a fish place (as are most of the restaurants in Cinque Terre) but they make good pizza, as well.
 The rains came but that didn't stop us from spending the rest of the afternoon exploring all the nooks and crannies of this adorable village.

-in the dining room and kitchen were all young, late teens
+room and kitchen were all young, late teens to late

-to late twenties.
-There was a "mature" woman
+twenties.
+There was a "mature" woman who kept a

-the kitchen.
+kitchen.
 The dining room was quite full.
-It appears
+It appears most

 excellent-looking restaurants from which to choose and